KnowAtom's Blog

 Improving Student Discourse and Encouraging Discovery with CER Sentence Starters

 The KnowAtom curriculum starts off with nonfiction reading, followed by Socratic dialogue for each lesson.
+The sentence starters tool helps students get the most out of group discourse while using evidence from prior knowledge, respecting their peers, and learning from different viewpoints and experiences.
 Within classroom discussions, students take the lead in discovering what's most important about the reading and what connections can be made to concepts they already know.
 These discussions serve as a useful bridge to the hands-on part of the lessons, where students investigate, experiment, and engineer together.
-Classroom discourse is an important part of helping students thinking critically about what they've read and how they can use that information in their lab work.
-The analysis sentence starters tool helps students get the most out of group discourse while respecting their peers and learning from different viewpoints and experiences.
+Classroom discourse is an important part of helping students think critically about what they've read and how they can use that information in their lab work.

 KnowAtom Lesson Routine graphic shows five part process from reading to debrief

 Why are student-led discussions so important?
 Research shows that achievement and engagement levels rise when students take the lead in their own learning and discovery process.
 Instead of passive participants, discourse encourages students to develop and support their own ideas, collaborate with peers, and change their beliefs as they acquire new data.
-As a teacher, student discussions allow us to measure student comprehension more effectively than just asking for memorization of terms and concepts does.
-CER sentence starters help students strengthen critical thinking and speaking skills, providing the tools they need to become active rather than passive participants in the classroom.
-Students learn to ask questions of themselves and their peers, identify missing pieces of information, and actively listen.
+Student-led discussions allow teachers to measure comprehension more effectively than just asking for memorization of terms and concepts does.

 Sentence Starters for Evidence and Group Dynamics

-Using KnowAtom's curriculum in our science classes, we do almost everything in teams.
-To be successful, students must work together, discuss new ideas, question their peers, and share their ideas within diverse groups.
-If they're carrying out an investigation, they need to be able to communicate with one other, including when something is going wrong.
-In my class, I welcome cross-collaboration across groups as well, so students learn from one another, challenge the ideas of their peers, and improve final outputs by combining the best strategies.
+When using KnowAtom's curriculum in my science classroom, we do almost everything in teams.
+My students are working together, discussing new ideas, questioning their peers, and sharing their ideas within diverse groups.
+To successfully carry out an investigation, they need to be able to communicate effectively with one other, including when something is going wrong.
+In my class, I welcome cross-collaboration across groups, so students have the opportunity to learn from one another, challenge the ideas of their peers, and improve their final outputs by combining the best strategies.

-Sentence starter examples like this one help students develop the skills to think through their own ideas, evaluate different arguments, use evidence to support or reject an idea, and communicate that to their peers.
-Improving group communication skills is a great way to strengthen classroom culture as well.
+Sentence starter examples like the one below help students develop the skills to think through their own ideas, evaluate different arguments, use evidence to support or reject an idea, and communicate that to their peers.
+Improving group communication skills during hands-on investigations is a great way to strengthen classroom culture as well.

 K-2 Discourse Sentence Form example

-When using CER sentence starters, the goal is for students to develop creative, analytical, and evaluative thinking skills.
+The goal of using CER sentence starters effectively is for students to develop creative, analytical, and evaluative thinking skills.
 These are the 21st-century career skills that the next generation of scientists, engineers, and others will use to deepen our understanding of the planet, reach new heights in scientific discovery, and solve the problems of a new generation.
 That's why critical thinking skills are the foundation of the next generation science standards.
 Once I stopped worrying about just making students remember core concepts and memorize vocabulary – and challenged them to prove their ideas and delve into hands-on activities, I saw them make so many new connections.

 Implementing Claim Sentence Starters in the Classroom

 KnowAtom provides sentence starters examples for both early and older grade levels.
-In some classes, especially those with English learners and students not reading at grade level, I use simple sentence starters to help.
+In some classes, especially those with English learners and students not reading at grade level, I use simple sentence starters to help engage students in classroom discussion and discovery.
 What students are often looking for when we're "hearing crickets" in the classroom is, "What are the words to organize my thoughts?"
-This sentence starter template gives very simple examples, and students just fill in the blanks.
+This free sentence starter template gives very simple examples, and students just fill in the blanks.

-For the topic, "Rocks and plants are different because rocks don't need food," in the example above, the sentence starters give students a framework to agree or disagree and figure out why.
-At some level, the student knows rocks and plants are different.
-But once they have to argue why they have to go back and make connections to what they know.
-With the KnowAtom reader at hand, students review the text, the pictures, and what they learned from class discussions and investigations to figure out the difference between rocks and plants.
+As you can see, the sentence starters for the example topic, "Rocks and plants are different because rocks don't need food," give students a framework to agree or disagree and then figure out why.
+At some level, the students know that rocks and plants are different.
+But once they have to argue why, they have to go back and make connections to what they know.
+With the KnowAtom reader in hand, students can review the text and the pictures, and combine that with what they’ve learned during class discussions and investigations to figure out what they know about the difference between rocks and plants.

-When students engage in arguments based on evidence, using the sentence starter prompt, "I agree because," they learn not to just agree or disagree, but to have some evidence for their thinking.
-As you implement sentence starters for evidence throughout the year, students get used to needing to provide some evidence to back up their reasoning every time.
+When students engage in arguments based on evidence using the sentence starter prompt, "I agree because," they learn not to just agree or disagree, but to have some evidence for their thinking.
+As I implement sentence starters for evidence throughout the year, my students get used to needing to provide some evidence to back up their reasoning every time.

-At the bottom of this sentence starter example above is a great lesson in cause and effect.
-The student said, "When the north pole tilts towards the sun, it's summer in the north."
+At the bottom of the sentence starter example above is a great lesson in cause and effect.
+The student said, "When the North Pole tilts towards the sun, it's summer in the north."
 Using the sentence starter helped the student both verbalize their thinking and start to create an understanding of cause and effect.
 That's a very complex concept.
-For a student to be able to identify that for themself is powerful, and it's a concept they'll use again and again as they make new connections along their learning journey.
+For a student to be able to identify that for themself is powerful, and it's a concept they'll use again and again as they make new connections along their learning journey

 Questioning, Discovery, and Sentence Starters Examples

 Noticing and wondering is something that really deepens a student's learning.
-As students begin to notice and question, and we require them to stop and verbalize that thinking, we're building critical thinking skills that they'll use for a lifetime.
-When the teacher asks, "What do you notice that's going on in this experiment," it gives students a chance to wonder.
-"I wonder why that plant is turning brown?"
-That's the beginning of high-level thinking and a great jumping-off point for a small or large group discussion.
+As students begin to notice and question, and we require them to stop and verbalize that thinking, they're building critical thinking skills that they will use for a lifetime.
+When a teacher asks, "What do you notice that's going on in this experiment," it gives students a chance to wonder.
+They’re asking themselves, "I wonder why that plant is turning brown?"
+That's the beginning of high-level thinking and a great jumping-off point for a group discussion.

-When peers challenge one another with, "Well, how can we find that out?
-What do you think is going on," we give students the opportunity to take risks – rather than be passive participants in the classroom.
-In this example from my own class, students were looking at two plants.
-One was green, and the other was turning brown.
-The discussion moved from "Why is that plant turning brown" to "Why is the other one green," and "What's the difference?"
-As students learn they can find answers to their own questions, excitement and engagement levels rise.
-But you have to have the wondering first.
+When students challenge one another with, "Well, how can we find that out?
+What do you think is going on," we’re giving them the opportunity to take risks – rather than be passive participants in the classroom.
+Here’s an example of this in action from my own class.
+Students were looking at two plants.
+One was green and the other one was turning brown.
+The student-led discussion moved from "Why is that plant turning brown" to "Why is the other one green," and "What's the difference?"
+As my students learned that they could find answers to their own questions, their excitement and engagement levels rose.
+But I had to give them space to wonder first.

 Sentence starters framework student worksheet

 Here's another example.
-In one class, students were looking at the water cycle.
-A student said, "Oh, this reminds me of when we left the ice cream out of the freezer, and it turned into a liquid."
-They are making a connection that this happened at home and wondering why it happened, asking, "Is there some connection to what happened when the ice cream was no longer in the freezer and what we read today?"
+In another class, my students were investigating the water cycle.
+A student said, "Oh, this reminds me of when we left the ice cream out of the freezer and it turned into a liquid."
+Together, the students were making a connection to something that had happened to them at home and wondering why,asking, "Is there some connection to what happened when the ice cream was no longer in the freezer and what we read about in class today?"
 This high-level thinking came from incorporating the grade three to eight discourse sentence frames into our classroom discussion.
 This is just one of the many different examples of sentence starters available from KnowAtom.

 Curiosity, Respect, and Discourse with Sentence Starters